 For a long time it was believed that there was little that patients could do to recover after a stroke.
 Of course, given our brain plasticity, that was quite wrong.

-Norman Doidge introduces Thaub and his research with monkey.
+Norman Doidge introduces Thaub and his research with monkeys.
 Basically monkeys who had had their arm deafferented -ie.: cutting the motor nerve allowing them to move it- were not using their arms anymore, which is what everyone expected.
-But Thaub had a genius idea: maybe the monkey were not able to use the arm because when they tried a few time it didn’t work and so learned that it was futile to try again and simply gave up.
+But Thaub had a genius idea: maybe the monkey were not able to use their arms because when they tried a few time it didn’t work, And so learned that it was futile to try again and simply gave up.

 They still had the other arm they could use.

 However when both arms were deafferented they eventually started moving them again because they never stopped trying: they needed to use them.